Updated: March 7, 2026

 The Public Employee Retirement System, also known as PERS, is the retirement system used for most public service workers of Oregon.
-Founded in 1946, PERS allows employers to provide retirement benefits to their workers in the form of a pension, death benefits, and retiree health insurance.
-The Oregon Savings Growth Plan (OSGP) is the 457 plan in addition to PERS.
+Founded in 1946, PERS allows employers to provide retirement benefits to their workers, including pensions, death benefits, and retiree health insurance.

 PERS is now only used for individuals hired prior to 2003 – workers hired after that are part of the Oregon Public Service Retirement Plan, or OPSRP.